mattnedrich/react-redux-typescript/README.md

 ## Step 2.
 Install Dependencies
-This sections describes how to install all of the required project dependencies using yarn.
+This section describes how to install all of the required project dependencies using yarn.

+For every yarn/npm library, there are usually types defined for it in the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) project.
+Those type can be added by installing `@types/[normal library name]`, where `[normal library name]` is the name of the library.

 ### [Webpack](https://webpack.js.org/)
 We will use webpack to manage the compilation of our TypeScript code.
 Install webpack, and webpack-dev-server by running: